The ultimate guide to creating personal experiences for your customers

 Get to grips with all the digital channels and touchpoints available to you.
-Stay abreast of technologies like augmented reality, artificial intelligence, and cryptocurrencies.
-Examine opportunities around data analytics too, using historic customer behavior patterns – for example – to develop personalized recommendations.
+Stay abreast of technologies like augmented reality, artificial intelligence and cryptocurrencies.
+Examine opportunities around data analytics too, using historic customer behavior patterns – for example – to come up with personalized recommendations.

 Develop a customer-centric culture

-We’ve set out how necessary time and budget are to this challenge – but personal experiences won’t come sustainably or efficiently without a cultural change.
+We’ve set out how necessary time and budget are to this challenge – but personal experiences won’t come sustainably or efficiently without cultural change.

 Start by conducting a comprehensive review of the customer journey, using customer journey maps to visualize and detail each point of customer interaction.
 These points of contact are your opportunities to influence the personal experience.

 Become a beacon of exceptional customer service

 Customer service is among the biggest influences on personal experience.
 This is because customers use customer service when they need help.
-As such, dealing with customer service or support departments can be particularly stressful when you have to repeat yourself or aren’t treated as an individual in line with your stated preferences.
+As such, dealing with customer service or support departments can be particularly stressful when you have to repeat yourself or aren’t treated as an individual, in line with your stated preferences.
 It’s a make-or-break moment where the customer's decision to remain loyal or go elsewhere can come down to how well you’ve delivered a personalized experience.

 Measure customer metrics

-You can only provide an excellent personal experience by listening to what each person says about the experience you’re giving them.
-A fast, accurate, and efficient way of doing this is to collect regular customer metrics via customer surveys.
+You can only provide a good personal experience by listening to what each person says about the experience you’re giving them.
+A fast, accurate and efficient way of doing this is to collect regular customer metrics via customer surveys.
 Things you can measure include:

 Brilliant basics and magic touches